 On this episode of The Customer Experience Podcast, you’ll learn from a guest how marketing teams and others can navigate the world of intellectual property and succeed in their business practices.

 Our guest, Sharon Toerek, is one of the few I’ve had the pleasure of meeting in person!
-She hosts The Innovative Agency Podcast and was kind enough to have me as a guest!
+She hosts The Innovative Agency Podcast and was kind enough to have me as a guest on Episode 37.
 She makes sure her customers feel “seen” and “heard,” which is language we use ourselves, but don’t often hear on this show.

 As an intellectual property and marketing law attorney, Sharon provides creative professionals with solutions to protect, enforce, and monetize their assets.
 She also explains why trusting the team you work with allows you to deliver a higher quality customer experience.
 She’s an incredibly active member of the entrepreneurship and small business community in the Cleveland, Ohio area.
 She’s a two-time speaker at Inbound, HubSpot’s annual marketing conference.
 She owns and operates her own legal practice, Legal+Creative.